 Phoronix comment: “The 7-Zip compression performance was doing very well on the POWER9 hardware with the 22-core Talos II Lite was outperforming the 32 core EPYC 7601 processor and the dual 18-core Talos II system was outperforming the dual Xeon Gold 6138 Tyan server.
 7-Zip is another workload that always scales well including with SMT systems and here the 176 threads of the Talos II paid off well for this compression test.”

 A comment says: “Is there a reason why Rodinia is only ‘-O2’ (not ‘-O3’ like everything else), and for 7Zip, it seems no compile optimization at all?
 (Also, to make best use of the POWER9 processor, use ‘-mcpu=power9’).”
 That may explain discrepancies in results.
-However, I did set optimization options and they brought nothing in term of performance.
+However, I did set optimization options that brought nothing in terms of performance.

 pts/compress-zstd-1.0.0